jaybeecave/resume/README.md

 __Bachelor in Computing Systems__ - Unitec Institute of Technology 2013

 __Diploma in Information Technology and Support__ - Unitec Institute of Technology	2010
-- _Gained award for top diploma student_
+- _Gained award for top Diploma student in Information Technology and Support 2010_

 __Certificate in Information Technology__ - Unitec Institute of Technology	2009